21 July 2023

 Students get involved in building their future community

-The video, filmed in 2018, embraces the goal to engage as many people as possible in the site’s development.
+The video, filmed in 2018, embraces the goal to engage as many people as possible in the site’s development and future community.
 Students provided an overview of the project from a local perspective and talked to people at locations throughout Folkestone about what they would like the development to include.
 Some of the comments were around the need for affordable housing for young people, a desire for more green spaces and increased job opportunities in the area.

 Jez Giddings, Head of The EDGE School, said: